SecretOnline/tiny-flowers/MODRINTH.md

 If you want to help make this mod easier to use for everyone, then please don't hesitate to create a pull request adding/updating [the language files](https://github.com/SecretOnline/tiny-flowers/tree/main/src/main/resources/assets/tiny_flowers/lang) on GitHub.

+## For mod developers

+Want to add your own Tiny Flowers?
+Check out the [Tiny Flower Pack Generator](https://tiny-flowers-generator.secretonline.co/) or the [documentation in the GitHub README](https://github.com/SecretOnline/tiny-flowers).

 ## License

 This mod is licensed under the Mozilla Public License 2.0.
 You may use this mod in your mod packs.